 According to municipal information the current housing backlog exists in urban and rural area is estimated at 3600 households.
 The municipality has the Housing Charter that outlines how the backlog will be eradicated.
 However, there are integrated housing developments in Maphalle and Jamela.
-There are also development proposals in Uitspan in order to address issues of housing.
+There are also development proposals in Uitspan of 1000 stands.